Terrarizer03/LingoSwap/README.md

 **LingoSwap v1.0.0** | Planned Updates/Improvements:

-- **Better Code Chunking** – Adding character count to the chunking code for a more fool-proof chunking logic, this can significantly reduce errors, with a trade-off of a slight increase in API calls.
 - **Smarter Chunk Prompts** – Chaining memory on chunks by asking for a chunk summary at the end of each output and injecting that summary into the start of the next chunk prompt.
 - **Lazy Tab Loading** – Translating only on-screen/can be seen text elements to reduce API calls and improve latency.
 - **Auto-Retry Failed Translations** – When a chunk fails, the extension can automatically retry that chunk after a set time.